Crownmuri/LaMulana2Archipelago/README.md

 - **Three-way Chest Colors.** Regular items, filler items and AP items.
 - **DeathLink.** It will trigger the mantra instant death sequence upon receiving a death from AP.
 - **Release upon reaching credits.** If the server is set to release items upon game clear, the flag is set after the sequence at the Cliff transitioning into the credits.
-- [WIP] Potsanity: Currently the first 30 locations (from Village of Departure to Roots of Yggdrasil) are mapped and have their contents shuffled if enabled in the YAML.
+- [WIP] Potsanity: Currently the first 49 locations (from Village of Departure to Annwfn) are mapped and have their contents shuffled if enabled in the YAML.
 - Offline Mode: If you wish to just play offline, you can either write seeds through AP or the original randomizer and load the `seed.lm2r` from the title screen.
   - Filepath should be `La-Mulana 2\LaMulana2Randomizer\Seed\seed.lm2r`
   - If you play with an AP generated seed, you can turn on the toggles for AP based filler rewards and restricting ankhs to be guardian specific.